durusarv/CS655-caching-project/Experiment.md

 	2. Clear the cache server (start with a fresh cache)

 ### For steps 2-6:
-a.
-Run a script that makes these three clients pull web objects from the remote server at random
-b.
-Have the script run for a minute long
+i.
+Run a script that makes these three clients pull web objects from the remote server at random ii.
+Have the script run for a minute long iii.
-c.
 Script should be tracking throughput and RTT, and also average memory access time if a cache is used
 	- At the end, the script will output average throughput, average RTT, and average memory access time for the clients over the minute

 2. Test 3 clients without caching without delay and without loss